untrivial/learning-python/README.md

 7/2/2023 - Learned and added some basic web-related scripts

-### 7/3/2023 - Started Artificial Intelligence: A Modern Approach (4th ed) by Russell and Norvig
+7/3/2023 - Got the textbook Artificial Intelligence: A Modern Approach (4th ed) by Russell and Norvig

 7/3/2023 - Added web crawler scripts

+### 7/4/2023 - Started Supervised Machine Learning: Regression and Classification on Coursera